qitab/cl-protobufs/README.md

   }
 }
 ```
 To access fields inside a oneof, just use the standard accessors outlined above.
+These fields
+have the semantics of proto2 optional fields, so `has-*` functions are created.
 For example:

 ```lisp
 (setf (person.age bob) 5)